Case management standards—criminal law

 B7.
 Pleas and remands

 Duty lawyers can enter guilty pleas, make bail applications or request remands for clients.
-Duty lawyers should not conduct trials or committals, or apply for extradition proceedings requiring more preparation in the time available.
+Duty lawyers should not conduct trials or committals.
+Duty lawyers can also appear on extradition proceedings.
 For more information, read the duty lawyer guidelines.

 B8.
 Acting for co-defendants